IKEA Germany advertises with a catchy slogan:

 Wohnst du noch, oder lebst du schon?

-Are you living still, or are you living already?
+Are you still living, or are you already living?

 This works in German since wohnen ≠ leben.
 But the difference is significant.
 Here's how to tell the difference between wohnen and leben and which one to use when.

 "wohnen" is used for short-term situations.

 "Ich wohne bei meinen Eltern" ...because I'm at home for the summer.